BlackBerry Passport: Specifications

 The BlackBerry Passport has dimensions similar to that of an international passport, and incorporates a steel frame with matte plastic as part of its design.
 The device utilizes a compact variation of BlackBerry's traditional physical keyboard design, using a modified layout with three rows and a small spacebar located in the middle of the bottom row alongside the remaining letters.
 Functions previously found on the fourth row (such as symbols and the Shift key) are accessible through a context-sensitive on-screen toolbar.
 The keyboard is also touch-sensitive; acting as a touchpad, it can register sliding gestures across its keys for scrolling, text selection, word deletion, and autocomplete suggestions.

-The Passport features a square-shaped 4.5-inch IPS LCD display with a resolution of 1440×1440, made by JDI (Japan Display Inc.), codenamed panorama, as opposed to a 16:9 display, making the Passport considerably wider than other phablets in its class.
+The Passport features a square-shaped 4.5-inch IPS LCD with a resolution of 1440×1440, made by JDI (Japan Display Inc.), codenamed panorama, as opposed to a 16:9 display, making the Passport considerably wider than other phablets in its class.
 The Passport includes a quad-core, 2.2 GHz Qualcomm Snapdragon 801 system-on-chip with 3 GB of RAM, 32 GB of expandable, internal storage, along with a non-removable 3450 mAh battery rated for at least 30 hours of mixed usage.
 The Passport also includes a 13-megapixel rear-facing camera with optical image stabilization, and a 2-megapixel front-facing camera.
 The phone was shipped with 5 different modules, one of them made by LG Innotek (LG-IT) the others are made by Samsung Electro-Mechanics (Samco).
 During phone calls, the Passport can measure ambient noise using a microphone in its earpiece, which can then be used to automatically adjust call volume.

 There are several revisions of the device.
-At least 13 known.
-They have many differences.
+At least 13 are known, and they have many differences.
 Most notable are the different display backlight circuits, audio amplifiers.
 The sensors are the same on each reversion, all made by STMicroelectronics, but the wiring has significant differences.
 The dedicated sensors are LSM303D e-Compass, VL6180 proximity sensor and L3GD20 3-axis gyroscope.
 The rest of them are provided by an ST sensor hub codenamed avengers.

 The Passport is preloaded with BlackBerry 10.3, the latest version of BlackBerry's operating system.
 The new version features a refreshed interface, a personal digital assistant known as BlackBerry Assistant, and other new features.
 Alongside BlackBerry World for native applications, 10.3 also includes the third-party Amazon Appstore, offering Android apps that can run on the Passport.